 Insurable Acres: Acreage that meets all policy insurability requirements, whether insured or not.
-Whether such acreage is reported as "insured acres" by the ARD for the applicable insured crop does not impact whether acreage is considered insurable.
+Whether such acreage is reported as "insured acres" on or before the ARD for the applicable insured crop does not impact whether acreage is considered insurable.

 Insurable Interest: The insured's percentage of the insured crop that is at financial risk.